Stow cum Quy: Origin of the name

-The village's name derives from the joining together of two settlements, one called Stow, meaning "high or holy place", that was around the present location of Quy church and Quy coming from Cowey or "Cow Island", the area around the Swan pub.
+The village's name derives from the joining of two settlements, one called Stow, meaning "high or holy place", that was around the present location of Quy church and Quy coming from Cowey or "Cow Island", the area around the Swan pub.
 Cum is Latin for "with".
 It was referred to as "Stowe Quye" in medieval times.

 History

 The area has been occupied for millennia and Bronze Age remains have been found in the parish.
 A Roman villa has been found just to the west of Quy Hall.

 The Saxon Fleam Dyke runs close by the village.
 The two Saxon settlements of Stow and Quy built up on a raised area at the southern edge of The Fens that ran north all the way to Lincolnshire.
 The settlements were already joined by 1066, though had separate manors, and became a single ecclesiastical parish by the early 13th century.
 Stow was the area around the present parish church, and Quy around The Swan public house.

 Jeremy Collier (1650–1727), the bishop and theatre critic, was born in the village and has a street named after him.
 The oldest parts of the parish church of St Mary at Stow End date from the 12th century.
 The nave and chancel were built around 1340.
 A Wesleyan chapel was built in 1840 but closed just after the Second World War and was demolished when the Wheatsheaf pub was extended.